Get started

 Configure I/O ports

-You need to connect the switch relay to the camera from the camera’s webpage.
+You need to connect the switch relay to the camera from the camera’s web interface.
 First, configure the I/O ports:

 Set the PIR detector to an input port